Lev Gumilev

-Lev Nikolayevich Gumilev (also Gumilyov; Лев Никола́евич Гумилёв; – 15 June 1992) was a Soviet and Russian historian, ethnologist, anthropologist and translator.
+Lev Nikolayevich Gumilev (also Gumilyov; Лев Николаевич Гумилёв; – 15 June 1992) was a Soviet and Russian historian, ethnologist, anthropologist, and translator.
 He had a reputation for his highly unorthodox theories of ethnogenesis and historiosophy.
 He was an exponent of Eurasianism.

 Life

-Gumilev's parents, the prominent poets Nikolai Gumilev and Anna Akhmatova, divorced when he was 7 years old and his father was executed by the Cheka when he was just 9.
+Lev Gumilev's parents, the prominent poets Nikolai Gumilev and Anna Akhmatova, divorced when he was 7 years old and his father was executed by the Cheka when he was just 9.
 Gumilev spent much of his adulthood, from 1938 until 1956, in Soviet labor camps.
 He was arrested by the NKVD in 1935 and released, but rearrested and sentenced to five years in 1938.
 Osip Mandelstam's "Stalin Epigram" is said to have played a role in his arrest.
 After release, he joined the Red Army and took part in the Battle of Berlin of 1945.
 However, he was arrested again in 1949 and sentenced to ten years in prison camps.
 Aiming to secure his freedom, Akhmatova published a dithyramb to Joseph Stalin, which did not help to release Gumilev, although it possibly prevented her own imprisonment.
 The Soviet secret police had already prepared an order for her arrest, but Stalin decided not to sign it.
 Relations between Gumilev and his mother became strained, as he blamed her for not helping him enough.
 She described her feelings about her son's arrest and the period of political repressions in Requiem (published in 1963).